dvon/cgbk/lessons/JavaScript (Part 2).md

 p.maxHold = 40;
 ~~~

-Rather than changing `PigPlayer.maxHold`, this statement would add
+Rather than changing the static field `PigPlayer.maxHold`, this
-`maxHold` to `p` as a public instance field and initialize it to
+statement would add `maxHold` to `p` as a new public *instance*
+field and initialize it to
 40. You wouldn't get any error message, the code just wouldn't
 do what you intend.
 Because of this you might want to avoid
 public instance fields.
 Instead, you could just use a variable
 declared in such a way that its scope contains all
 instances.

-*Exercise #: Why is it that `setNumDice` isn't defined at the beginning
+*Exercise #: Why is it that `setNumDice` isn't defined at the
+beginning
 with private static members?
 Or what if `setNumDice` were
 defined inside `PigPlayer`?
 What difference would that make?*

-_Exercise #: Translate the following Java class into a JavaScript function,
+_Exercise #: Translate the following Java class into a JavaScript
+function,
 following the pattern of the final version of `PigPlayer`
 above:  use `ps` for any private static members, `pb` for
 any public instance members, and `pv` for any private instance